Mission & Vision

 - Any cheques exceeding $10,000 will also be recorded as an invoice for reporting purposes.

 ***Special Note *** For everyone’s safety, please do not send cash through inter-office mail.
-There is a drop-box for cash located outside the Cashier’s office.
-Please note our cash handling policy if you have any questions or concerns.
+Please note our Cash Handling Policy if you have any questions or concerns.

 - The third way to record revenue is through a journal entry or deposit summary.
 This would apply to those departments that have applied for their own deposit forms with brinks night deposit bags and/or have their own POS machines.
 Your deposit will be done through a deposit summary (which finance would provide) if the volume of revenue exceeds $10,000 per month on average.
 Otherwise, for each deposit form a journal entry form will need to be submitted preferably within 5 business days and/or 4 days after the end of the month to ensure it is recorded as revenue in the appropriate month and matches the bank activity.
 The journal entry form can be found here.
 You may also be required to do a journal entry for any items received through EFT payments. *** NOTE – All remittances should at a minimum be copied to firstname.lastname@example.org.
 A remittance is a notification from the party you will be receiving money from that notifies you that the money has been deposited/sent.